-The Tube map shows which stations are step-free with two symbols – blue shows step-free access from the street to train, whereas white shows it from street through to platform.
-Step-free access itself can vary though – sometimes it means there’s level access along the whole platform, sometimes it’s along part of the platform, and sometimes manual boarding ramps are required – to use these you will have to ask for help from staff, which is part of the reason why it’s so important to plan ahead.
+The Tube map shows which stations are step-free with two symbols – blue shows step-free access from the street to train, whereas white shows it from the street through to the platform.
+Step-free access itself can vary though – sometimes it means there’s level access along with the whole platform, sometimes it’s along part of the platform, and sometimes manual boarding ramps are required – to use these you will have to ask for help from staff, which is part of the reason why it’s so important to plan ahead.

 All London bus routes are wheelchair accessible.
 They are served by low-floor vehicles that will have a dedicated wheelchair space and an access ramp.
 They’re also cheaper than the Tube.
 If the first one you spot has no space for you, there will be another behind it very shortly.